 Relevancy in content magically creates attention and time.
 In order to be relevant, you have to understand who you are targeting or talking to.
 This is one of the common mistakes new content marketers make.
 Because you are not your own audience.
 Your focus should be on their needs and motivations.
 You have to be clear about who you are trying to target.

-Deliver content that will attract your potential customers.
+Try to deliver content that will attract your brand’s potential customers.
 Not those who are already your customer or visit your site, from time to time.
 But those that may enter the buyer’s journey because of your content.
 Once they enter the buyer’s journey, you can draw them to the world your brand has created.
 An effective way is to follow up with content that highlights how your brand can assist them.
 Just to encourage them to take any specific action.

 To be clear about who your audience is, you can take the following actions: